It is both as bad as you remember it but somehow endlessly entertaining.

 Exhibit B: Erotic Thrillers: Erotic thrillers enjoyed a moment between Basic Instinct and Showgirls.
 We don’t see them like these anymore and haven’t for a long time.
 There were a lot of them during that time-period (Heck there were two with Billy Baldwin for God’s sake) So we often will revisit the lesser-known ones for some nostalgia much like future generations will watch Ant-Man and muse how they don’t make Superhero movies anymore.

 Exhibit C: That one scene you forgot was in the movie: The defense is wheeling out a TV and DVD player.
-Looks like they are going to show a clip.
+Looks like they will show a clip.
 The overconfident prosecution doesn’t object.
 Is that a young naked Julianne Moore?
 Wow, that sex scene is so intense.
 Where did that come from and how did Madonna allow herself to be upstaged.